3A: World Generation

 Different worlds should different numbers of rooms and hallways.

-A range of numbers is okay, e.g. it’s okay if all worlds have between 8 and 12 rooms, as long as different worlds have different numbers of rooms.
+It’s okay if your numbers always fall in a fixed range.
+For example, it’s okay if all worlds have between 8 and 12 rooms, as long as different worlds have different numbers of rooms.
+8 to 12 is just an example here; feel free to have more or fewer rooms.

 -